peterigz/zest/README.md

 Credit to Sascha Willems for some of these examples where I re-implemented his original Vulkan examples in Zest.

+I highly recommend checking out the examples to learn how to use the library and I all examples are heavily commented so they're a good resource to learn how to use Zest.

 For convenience all examples use SDL2 for the windowing, but you can use whatever you want.
-All examples are heavily commented so they're a good resource to learn how to use Zest.

 | Example | Description |
 |---------|-------------|